Andy-K-Taua/My-Portfolio/README.md

+This `README.md` is structured to highlight your skills, project architecture, and how to set up your portfolio locally.

+---

 # Personal Portfolio

 Welcome to my personal portfolio!
 This project serves as a showcase of my journey as an aspiring Tech Developer and Web Enthusiast.
 It highlights my MERN stack capabilities, front-end design skills, and various projects ranging from simple HTML forms to complex, database-driven applications.